-Nasturtium is rich in sulfur, which is important to the body because it helps detoxify, bring down swelling, and protect against UV radiation.
+Nasturtium is rich in sulfur, which is important to the body because it helps in detoxification, brings down swelling, and protects against UV radiation.
 There’s a link between sulfur and improving foggy mind, poor memory, and inability to concentrate.
 More recently, scientists are studying sulfur metabolism to see why and how it impacts the brain in conditions like autism and Alzheimer’s disease.
 But even if you’re not worried about any of these conditions, the leaves are great when you feel like you’re running out of juice, so boost those batteries with a couple of fresh-picked (and unsprayed) leaves.

 volschenkh / Getty Images

 It sounds counterintuitive, but nasturtium can alleviate hay fever symptoms.
 Not the flowers, of course, but the leaves.
 A tasty little leaf tisane sweetened with honey and spiced with cinnamon can be just the thing, provided you don't normally have an allergic reaction to herbal brews or honey.
 Ease those sinuses and keep watery eyes and noses drier when you’re suffering from allergic rhinitis.
 All it takes is a quick nip of the leaves and a sprinkle of green goodness.

 Skin glow may be a myth, but skin health shouldn’t be.
 People with acne and oily skin can eat nasturtium leaves now and then to soothe their flare-ups and breakouts.
 Drinking nasturtium tea or using a cooled brew as a facial toner works as well.
 But the plant is more widely used as a hair treatment because it can increase blood flow to the scalp and help nutrients go where they’re needed most.
 Massaging a nasturtium, nettle, and rosemary tisane into the scalp daily could help with hair growth.